Brightify/Reactant/docs/tutorials/RGitHubExplorer/explorer.md

 fetcher.register(requestEnhancers: RequestLogger(defaultOptions: .all))
 ```

 Now the only thing left to do is to connect the new controller into the `Wireframe` and add a navigation controller so that the user can easily return back from viewing repositories.
-TODO NAVCONTROLLER

 ```swift
 // MainWireframe.swift inside MainWireframe class